JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_4/index.md

 # HTTPClient

-There is one more thing I would like to mention,  you can test the APIs through PyCharm itself via [HTTPClient](https://www.jetbrains.com/help/pycharm/http-client-in-product-code-editor.html).
+There is one more thing I would like to mention.
+You can test the APIs through PyCharm itself via [HTTPClient](https://www.jetbrains.com/help/pycharm/http-client-in-product-code-editor.html).

 Click on **Tools** → **HTTP Client** → **Create Request in HTTP Client**.

 ![step5](./steps/step5.png)

-I am going to copy the curl request and try to run it.
+I am going to copy the `curl` request and try to run it.

 ![step6](./steps/step6.png)